Exploratory factor analysis: Selecting the appropriate number of factors

-Mistakes in factor extraction may consist in extracting too few or too many factors.
-A comprehensive review of the state-of-the-art and a proposal of criteria for choosing the number of factors is presented in.

 When selecting how many factors to include in a model, researchers must try to balance parsimony (a model with relatively few factors) and plausibility (that there are enough factors to adequately account for correlations among measured variables).

 Overfactoring occurs when too many factors are included in a model and may lead researchers to put forward constructs with little theoretical value.

 Underfactoring occurs when too few factors are included in a model.
 If not enough factors are included in a model, there is likely to be substantial error.
 Measured variables that load onto a factor not included in the model can falsely load on factors that are included, altering true factor loadings.
 This can result in rotated solutions in which two factors are combined into a single factor, obscuring the true factor structure.

 There are a number of procedures designed to determine the optimal number of factors to retain in EFA.
-These include Kaiser's (1960) eigenvalue-greater-than-one rule (or K1 rule), Cattell's (1966) scree plot, Revelle and Rocklin's (1979) very simple structure criterion, model comparison techniques, Raiche, Roipel, and Blais's (2006) acceleration factor and optimal coordinates, Velicer's (1976) minimum average partial, Horn's (1965) parallel analysis, and Ruscio and Roche's (2012) comparison data.
+Broadly speaking, most of the existing procedures approach the determination of the appropriate number of factors (1) by inspecting patterns of eigenvalues of the covariance matrix, or (2) treating it as a model selection problem.
+Existing approaches include: Kaiser's (1960) eigenvalue-greater-than-one rule (or K1 rule), Cattell's (1966) scree plot, Revelle and Rocklin's (1979) very simple structure criterion, model comparison techniques, Raiche, Roipel, and Blais's (2006) acceleration factor and optimal coordinates, Velicer's (1976) minimum average partial, Horn's (1965) parallel analysis, and Ruscio and Roche's (2012) comparison data.
 Recent simulation studies assessing the robustness of such techniques suggest that the latter five can better assist practitioners to judiciously model data.
 These five modern techniques are now easily accessible through integrated use of IBM SPSS Statistics software (SPSS) and R (R Development Core Team, 2011).
 See Courtney (2013) for guidance on how to carry out these procedures for continuous, ordinal, and heterogenous (continuous and ordinal) data.

 With the exception of Revelle and Rocklin's (1979) very simple structure criterion, model comparison techniques, and Velicer's (1976) minimum average partial, all other procedures rely on the analysis of eigenvalues.
 The eigenvalue of a factor represents the amount of variance of the variables accounted for by that factor.
 The lower the eigenvalue, the less that factor contributes to explaining the variance of the variables.

 A short description of each of the nine procedures mentioned above is provided below.